PuchatekwSzortach/books/books_to_read.md

 - Building a StoryBrand: Clarify Your Message So Customers Will Listen - Donald Miller
 - Zero to One: Notes on Startups, or How to Build the Future - Peter Thiel
 - The Happiness Advantage: How a Positive Brain Fuels Success in Work and Life - Shawn Achor
-- Crossing the Chasm: Marketing and Selling Technology Projects to Mainstream Customers - Geoffrey Moore
 - Fearless Salary Negotiation: A step-by-step guide to getting paid what you're worth - Josh Doody

 ### Microservices: